bvoris/MSSC-900/README.md

 Microsoft Cloud App Security<BR />
 Microsoft Defender (https://protection.office.com)<BR />
 Defender for Office 365 (https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/overview?view=o365-worldwide)<BR />
+What is Defender for Office 365 security?<BR />
+Every Office 365 subscription comes with security capabilities.
+The goals and actions that you can take depend on the focus of these different subscriptions.
+In Office 365 security, there are three main security services (or products) tied to your subscription type:<BR />
+1) Exchange Online Protection (EOP) - Prevents broad, volume-based, known attacks.<BR />
+2) Microsoft Defender for Office 365 Plan 1 (Defender for Office P1) - Protects email and collaboration from zero-day malware, phish, and business email compromise.<BR />
+3) Microsoft Defender for Office 365 Plan 2 (Defender for Office P2) - Adds post-breach investigation, hunting, and response, as well as automation, and simulation (for training).<BR />

 Defender for Identity<BR />
 Defender for Endpoint<BR />
 Azure Sentinel (https://azure.microsoft.com/en-us/services/microsoft-sentinel) - Azure Sentinel is a SIEM (Security Information and Event Management) and Security Orchestration and Automated Response (SOAR) system in Microsoft's public cloud platform.
 Sentinel can be accessed here https://aka.ms/microsoftazuresentinel<BR />